Yoga Asanas (Yoga Poses) in Traditional Yoga Textbooks

 Hathapradipika

-Regarding the details of asanas, it is the Hathayoga treatises which provide comprehensive description about the performance of the asanas.
-Svatmarama, the author of Hathapradipika (1400 AD) has given the details of following 15 asanas:
+Regarding the details of asanas, the Hathayoga treatises provide comprehensive descriptions of the performance of the asanas.
+Svatmarama, the author of Hathapradipika (1400 AD), has given the details of the following 15 asanas:

 1. Swastikasana 9.
 Paschimottanasana